Select Page

 • Review Score 97% 97%

-The 5 Best Appalachian Trail Books
+The 5 Best Books about Hiking the Appalachian Trail

 These are our five favorite books about the Appalachian Trail.
 Each has received numerous chart-topping reviews and has unique traits that make them stand out from the rest.
 Read on to see our detailed reviews of each book below.